 - 1/2 pound seedless red grapes

-- 1/4 cup warm water, see note in instructions about temperature of water
+- 1/4 cup warm water (see note in instructions about the temperature of the water)

 - 1/4 tsp. sugar